Toward Black Hole Stars: supermassive black hole growth in nuclear clusters via stellar-object and gas accretion: Stellar feeding onto central hole

-Feeding rates are computed using the loss-cone theory by~\cite{1999MNRAS.306...35S}.
-Defining $\theta_{\rm D}=(P/t_{\rm R})^{1/2}$~\citep[Eq.~12]{1976MNRAS.176..633F}, the loss cone is empty for $\theta_{\rm lc}>\theta_{\rm D}$, with rate $[\ln(2/\theta_{\rm lc})t_{\rm R}]^{-1}$, and full otherwise, with rate $\theta_{\rm lc}^2/P$ per unit star.
+Feeding rates are computed using the loss-cone theory by \cite{1999MNRAS.306...35S}.
+Defining $\theta_{\rm D}=(P/t_{\rm R})^{1/2}$~\citep[Eq.~(12)]{1976MNRAS.176..633F}, the loss cone is empty for $\theta_{\rm lc}>\theta_{\rm D}$, with rate $[\ln(2/\theta_{\rm lc})t_{\rm R}]^{-1}$, and full otherwise, with rate $\theta_{\rm lc}^2/P$ per unit star.
 Summing over stars within $r_{\rm infl}$ yields the total instantaneous rate \(\Gamma_{\rm lc}(t|M_{\rm SMBH})\).

-For compact objects, we additionally include capture by gravitational bremsstrahlung~\citep[Eq.~11]{1989ApJ...343..725Q} and GW-driven inspirals (EMRIs).
+For compact objects, we additionally include capture by gravitational bremsstrahlung~\citep[Eq.~(11)]{1989ApJ...343..725Q} and gravitational wave (GW)-driven inspirals, known as extreme mass-ratio inspirals (EMRIs).
 The effective loss-cone radius is the maximum of tidal, bremsstrahlung, and marginally bound radii.
 For EMRIs, $\theta_{\rm D}=(t_{\rm GW}/t_{\rm R})^{1/2}$ and the full-loss-cone regime is absent~\citep{2003ApJ...590L..29A}.
-We compute $t_{\rm GW}$ using the fit of~\citet{Mandel:2021fra}.
+We compute $t_{\rm GW}$ using the fit of \citet{Mandel:2021fra}.